AidenSbVevo/gen_perturb_mce_gpt/README.md

   --output-path mce_drugs.csv
 ```

+`--driver-path` (str, required)
+Path to your ChromeDriver executable (must match your Chrome version).

+`--gene-list` (str, required)
+Input TSV/CSV file containing a column named Gene.

+`--column` (str, required, default: gene)
+Name of the column in the input CSV that contains gene names.

+`--output-path` (str, required)
+Path to the output CSV where scraped counts will be saved.

 ### 2. Filter for cancer-related drugs

 Filters the above results to only include those studied or developed in a cancer context using the MCE “Cancer” filter.